salijona/salijona.github.io/_posts/2025-09-08-hardening.md

 The stakes of ignoring realism in adversarial hardening are high.
 A model that seems robust in the lab may still fail catastrophically when faced with real-world attacks, leaving organizations vulnerable to malware, spam campaigns, or network intrusions.
 Overconfidence in lab-tested models can lead to wasted resources, false security, and even regulatory or reputational consequences if attacks succeed.
 By focusing on realistic adversarial examples, even a small carefully curated set, we can guide cheaper, simpler attacks toward the model’s true weaknesses, ensuring that hardening translates into real-world resilience.
 In short, as we emphasized realism in testing, we must demand it in hardening.

-### A note on scope and generalization:
+**A note on scope and generalization:**

 When presenting results by domain (text classification, botnet detection, and malware detection), we used a fixed model architecture, a fixed hardening strategy, and a fixed feature representation for each domain.
 As a result, the findings within each domain may not generalize to other architectures, hardening methods, or feature sets.
-Future work could explore more expansive settings, similar to the approach taken by Bostani et al. in *“On the Effectiveness of Adversarial Training on Malware Classifiers.”*
+Future work could explore more expansive settings, similar to the approach taken by Bostani et al. in _[On the Effectiveness of Adversarial Training on Malware Classifiers](https://arxiv.org/abs/2412.18218)_.

 ---